Fun and easy play-based STEAM activity for toddlers, preschool & kindergarten

 Dear scientist friends,

-Then a gentle gust of wind blew towards us, and these beautiful and transparent, round spheres began to rise upward with the wind.
-The balls were sparkling in the sunlight with all the colors of the rainbow.
+Then, a gentle gust of wind blew toward us, and these beautiful, transparent, round spheres began to rise upward with the wind.
+The balls sparkled in the sunlight with all the colors of the rainbow.

 We were admiring the colorful spheres, and we began to wonder, could it be possible to make triangular or square-shaped bubbles as well?